Reliability: Generally Reliable/Analysis OR Other Issues

 Compare the scores of National Catholic Register to other sources on our free Interactive Media Bias Chart.
 Click Here!

+Ad Fontes Media rates National Catholic Register in the Skews Right category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 National Catholic Register is a biweekly newspaper and website that covers news “through the eyes of the Magisterium,” or the teaching authority of the Catholic Church.
 In addition to coverage of news from the Vatican and around the world, content includes features such as Culture of Life, Catholic education, Catholic travel and liturgy.
 Founded in 1927 in Denver, the Register is now owned by EWTN Global Catholic Network.
 The newspaper has a circulation of nearly 40,000, while the website records approximately 1.23 million visits per month.
-Ad Fontes Media rates National Catholic Register in the skews right category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.